helloworld-iiitt/CR-Soapbox/README.md

 - Bot will ask the user to send his IIITT Mail address to log in.
 - The bot will check if the user entered email id is of teachers from IIITT.
-- if it not belongs to a teacher from IIITT it will through an error
+- if it not belongs to a teacher from IIITT it will through an error.
 - Then the bot will responds according to the teacher's requests.

 - Hear is the demo of Teachers<br><br>